Zeybeks: History

+Origins

 The origins of Zeybeks are debated with most Turkish sources supporting that they are Turkic.
-One Turkish source states the Zeybeks first appeared in the 13th century and were Turkmens who settled into the Aegean Region.
-Another Turkish source links them to the Turkmen-Celali rebels in the 16th century, while a different Turkish writer claims that Zeybeks were light infantry troops made of Turkmen tribes loyal to the Seljuks.
 According to Aşıkpaşazade, an Ottoman Turkish Historian from the 15th century, Zeybeks were Muslim Gazis protecting the borders in Anatolia.
-In the Turkish society the Zeybeks and Yörüks are seen as the same people.
+According to a later Turkish author the Zeybeks first appeared in the 13th century and were Turkomans who had migrated to the Aegean Region.
+In today's Turkish society the Zeybeks and Yörüks are seen as the same people.
 Many famous Zeybeks like Yörük Ali Efe and Demirci Mehmet Efe belonged to Yörük tribes.

+They are also linked to the Turkmen Celali rebels in the 16th century, while a different Turkish writer claims that Zeybeks were light infantry troops made of Turkmen tribes loyal to the Seljuks, active up to the year 1308 and rather in Central Anatolia.

+According to some historians, Pecheneg culture has had a great influence on Zeybek-Seymen culture.
+According to Islamic sources, the clothes of the paid Pecheneg soldiers under the command of Alyatte, one of the Byzantine commanders, could not be distinguished from their Zeybek-Seymen opposites, as also stated by Claude Cahen in his article titled Battle of Manzikert.

-Ottoman Turkish author Osman Hamdi Bey supports that they were descendants of the Trallians and unrelated to the Turks.
+On the other hand, the Ottoman Turkish author Osman Hamdi Bey (1842–1910) supports that they were descendants of the Trallians, a Thracian tribe from the western coast of Asia Minor, and unrelated to the Turks.

 However, according to other sources, mostly Greek, the Zeybeks were of Greek origin.
+According to the Greek historian Georgios Skalieris, writing in 1922, they were of Greek and Phrygo-Pelasgian descent.

-According to Greek historian Kostas B. Spanos, the Zeybeks were Greeks who migrated from Thrace and settled in Bursa, Aydin and Sakarya.
+According to a later Greek historian, Kostas B. Spanos, the Zeybeks were Greeks who migrated from Thrace and settled in the provinces of Bursa, Aydin and Sakarya.
 They were Islamized but not Turkified.
-According to another Greek historian, Georgios Skalieris, they were of Greek and Phrygo-Pelasgian descent.
-Greek historian Thomas Korovinis, in his detailed study of the Zeybeks, summarizes 7 of the main theories on their origins.
+Greek historian Thomas Korovinis, in his detailed study of the Zeybeks, summarizes seven of the main theories on their origins.
 These posit that the Zeybeks are the descendants of: